milasoft64/Disk2Easyflash-v1/README.md

 ## Overview

 Disk2EasyFlash is a utility designed to create Commodore 64 cartridge images for modern EasyFlash cartridge hardware.
+You can now create **MULTIPLE** disk images on a single CRT image.

 ---